-Bridging the Gap Between Migration Science and Public Understanding
+Bridging the Gap Between Migration Science, Policymaking, and Public Understanding

-The IPM provides rigorous, independent scientific assessments on migration and displacement to inform policymakers, media, and the public through comprehensive research and evidence-based analysis.
+The IPM conducts evidence-based analysis and provides rigorous, independent scientific assessments on migration and displacement to inform policymakers, media, and the public.

-The International Panel on Migration is a scientific, independent, interdisciplinary, international, and permanent organization that draws on cutting-edge research across social sciences to provide comprehensive and systematic knowledge on migration and displacement.
+The International Panel on Migration (IPM) is an independent, interdisciplinary, and permanent scientific organisation.
+Drawing on the best available research across the social sciences, it synthesises comprehensive knowledge on migration — and communicates that knowledge to policymakers and the public.

 Carefully evaluating the latest evidence from all social sciences, adopting rigorous criteria that abide by the highest standards of research.